gabrieldhofer/MMU/README.md

 ### Usage
 ```
+$ tar -xzf final.tgz
+$ cd final
 $ make
 $ ./dash
 ```

 To keep things simple, there are two commands in this dash shell.
 We can run the simulation by entering the command "simulation" into the shell:

 ```
 /home/gabriel/dash> simulation
 ```

+Enter the number of processes you want to run.
+Next, when the program asks for the user to choose a page table simulation type, enter ‘1’ because the inverted page table isn’t implemented.
+Then the program creates NUM_THREADS processes and accesses the virtual memory multiple times.
+The output prints which process accessed which address, when a page fault occurs, the pageFrequency table, and which page is swapped.
 The second command is "exit" which exits the shell:

 ```
 /home/gabriel/dash> exit
 ```